All Episodes

 This case is now ready, and we have charged it.

-The charge is third degree murder, a manslaughter in the death of George Floyd.
+The charge is third-degree murder, a manslaughter in the death of George Floyd.

-Second degree murder would require, again, proving to a jury beyond any reasonable doubt, only intent.
+Second-degree murder would require, again, proving to a jury beyond any reasonable doubt, only intent.

-Um, president has been outspoken on this.
+President has been outspoken on this.

 Everybody else has been outspoken on this.

-This is not conservative liberal, this is not Republican and Democrat.
+This is not Republican and Democrat.

-This is not a long, there's no racial divide that I am seeing or hearing from I'm sure the keyboard warriors all over social media that psychos in their basement with their underwear on.
+This is not along, there's no racial divide that I am seeing or hearing from, I'm sure the keyboard warriors all over social media that psychos in their basement with their underwear on.

-I you know, I can't speak for them because I don't read what they say.
+I can't speak for them because I don't read what they say.

 But there is pretty much universal agreement based on the video that we've seen and we've been talking about at length all week.

-The video images of the incident that ended with the death of Mr. Floyd while in custody of Minneapolis police officers was were harrowing to watch and deeply disturbing.
+The video images of the incident that ended with the death of Mr. Floyd while in custody of Minneapolis police officers were harrowing to watch and deeply disturbing.

 The state prosecutor has been in the process of determining whether any criminal charges are appropriate under the state law.

-The Department of Justice, including the FBI, are conducting an independent investigation to determine whether any federal civil rights laws were violated.
+But back to Bar statement, on a separate parallel track, the Department of Justice, including the FBI, are conducting an independent investigation to determine whether any federal civil rights laws were violated.

-Both state and federal officers are working diligently, collaboratively to ensure that any available evidence relevant to these decisions is obtained as quickly as possible under our system of justice.
+Both state and federal officers are working diligently, collaboratively, to ensure that any available evidence relevant to these decisions is obtained as quickly as possible under our system of justice.

 Charging decisions must be and will be based on the law and facts.